It's a kind of Magic

-From Rowling’s Harry Potter and Tolkien Middle Earth to the Legend of Zelda, The Elder Scrolls and Dungeons and Dragons; magic is at the heart of more books, stories and games than could fit comfortably within even the infinite, multi-dimensional library of the Unseen University.
+Magical worlds are everywhere in fiction.
+From Harry Potter and Middle Earth to the Legend of Zelda and The Elder Scrolls.
+Magic can be found at the heart of more books, stories and games than might fit comfortably within the infinite, multi-dimensional library of the Unseen University.
 I am sure that at one time or another many of you out there have wished you were living in a magical universe; and if that's the case I have some good news for you.
 I think we are.

-I do, as it happens, believe in magic.
-I think it exists in every part of your body.
-It's in every cell of every living creature and the sky above our heads.
-I believe magic is what brings us to life.
-Magic formed in nature can be hurled from the sky in terrifying displays of raw, chaotic power.
-It can create an invisible field that pushes away objects, or pull them towards us.
-For centuries those who have studied this magic for centuries have learned to harness its power.
-They have created magical devices that glow, move that generate heat and dispel heat.
+As it happens, I believe in magic.
+I think magic exists in every part of your body, in every atom and every cell of every living creature.
+I think that without this magical force we would not be alive.
+This exact same magic, can create an invisible force fields that pushes away objects, or pull them towards us.
+For centuries scholars have studied magic and have learned to harness its power.
+They have created magical devices that glow and move, generate heat, or remove heat.
 They made devices that can stop a man's heart; and others that can start it again.
-They can even keep a heart beating for a lifetime when nature has failed.
-We use magic to see further into the universe and deeper into the hidden worlds of atoms and the quantum realm.
-We use this magic to travel the world and capture representations of it for others to see.
+They can even use it to keep a heart beating for a lifetime when nature has failed.
+We use this magic to see to the far edges of our universe and deeper into the hidden worlds of atoms and the quantum realm.
+We use this magic to travel the world, capture representations of it for others to see.
 We can use it to instantly see and speak to people on the other side of the world.
 We use it to learn; to build and to grow.
 We are on the way to harnessing this magic to create new forms of intelligent beings, and possible even new forms of life.

 Any sufficiently advanced technology is indistinguishable from magic.

 Now; I am sure you have realised that I am talking about electricity, and maybe you think this is a cheap point.
 But humour me.
 Why isn't electricity magic?
 It certainly looks like it.
 Take a look at a lightning storm and tell me that doesn't fit the description of magic.